 Are you looking to switch careers, but don't know how?
 Or maybe you're not sure what transferable skills you have that could be used in another field.
-Don't worry, we've got you covered.
+Don't worry, we've seen it before and we've got you covered.
 In this guide, we will discuss transferable skills and how to use them to change careers.

 We'll also provide a list of resources and advice to help you get started, including the full skills list!
 So whether you're just starting out on your career journey or are ready for a change, read on for tips and advice that can help make the transition easier!

 Uncover how to change your career today with our quick assessment quiz even if you don't know where to start - TRY PATHFINDER NOW

 Transferable skills are abilities that can be applied to different jobs or industries.
 These skills can be learned through work experience, education, or other life experiences.
 Many transferable skills are transferable between jobs and industries, but some may be specific to a certain field.
 For example, if you have experience working in customer service, you likely have excellent communication and people skills - both of which would be transferable to other jobs.

 Transferable skills come in two flavours - soft skills and hard skills.
 Soft skills are interpersonal skills that are difficult to quantify, such as communication, teamwork, and problem-solving.
 Hard skills are specific abilities or knowledge that can be measured, such as computer programming or financial analysis.

 Both types can be transferable, but hard skills tend to be very niche which makes them harder to transfer to other lines of work.
 For example, actuary skills don't apply so much outside of certain lines of work.

 Soft skills on the other hand can be applied to any line of work - they're universally relevant and therefore far more potent as transferable skills worth focusing on.